bioinformatics-group/TranCEP/README.md

 ### src
 The scripts needed to use the tool.

+### statistics
+Contains the details of the informative postions in different segments of each transporter sequence.

 ## HOW TO USE
  - This tool requires that `TM-COFFEE` and `BLAST` be pre-installed
  - Usage: `TranCEP -query=<input> [-trancepdir=<trancepdir>] [-out=<outdir>]`